-If you’re planning on taking the SAT or ACT in 2018, you’re in luck; tests are offered almost every month of the academic year and even during the summer.
+If you’re planning on taking the SAT or ACT in 2019, you’re in luck; tests are offered almost every month of the year.
 Picking the right date—and prepping for it–demands advance planning.
 But failure to plan typically leads to lots of stress and minimal success.
-So which test dates are you targeting?
+So which test dates should you target?

-— This is generally a good test to target, but there are no test centers in New York for the February ACT.
+— This is generally a good test to target, especially now that the February ACT is offered in New York.

-— This is an excellent test for juniors to target.
+— March can be an excellent time for juniors to take the SAT.

-— This is an excellent test for juniors to target and one of the most popular of the year.
+— April can be an excellent test for juniors to target and one of the most popular of the year.

 — AP students have other priorities in May, so this may be a better date for SAT Subject Tests.